Education and Social Work Menu

 Early Childhood Educator Certification

-Completion of the ECE diploma satisfies the requirements of the BC Ministry of Children and Family Development ECE Registry for Certification as an Early Childhood Educator.
-This program does not, by itself, qualify a person to teach in a kindergarten that is part of a public school system.
+Completion of the ECE diploma satisfies the requirements of the BC Ministry of Children and Family Development ECE Registry for certification as an Early Childhood Educator.
+This program does not qualify a person to teach a public school kindergarten.

-Please note: The ECE Registry requires 500 hours of work experience under the supervision of a Certified Early Childhood Educator in order to qualify for Certification as an Early Childhood Educator.
+Please note: The ECE Registry requires 500 hours of work experience under the supervision of a Certified Early Childhood Educator in order to qualify for certification as an Early Childhood Educator.
 Many of these hours can be completed between the second and third semesters as either volunteer or paid assistant in an early childhood setting.
-For further information about certification requirements, visit the BC government website or phone 250-356-6285 (Victoria) or toll-free through Enquiry BC 1-888-338-6622.
+For further information about certification requirements, visit the BC government website.